 If you have a government-backed loan, refinancing is even easier

 FHA loans have special incentives for homeowners looking to refinance.
-So do VA mortgages, which are for borrowers with a military connection, and USDA loans for low-to-moderate-income borrowers buying in rural areas.
+So do VA mortgages, which are for borrowers with a military connection, and USDA loans, which serve low-to-moderate-income borrowers buying in rural areas.
 All three government-backed mortgages offer "streamline" financing, meaning less paperwork and a faster turnaround time.

 Streamline refinance programs have certain restrictions, so talk to a lender who specializes in FHA loans, VA loans, or USDA loans to find out your options.